Meaning of Compound Interest

 1) Compound interest needs to be calculated on the principal amount plus the interest which has accumulated so far.

-2) “r” is the rate of interest of the deposit or loan.
+2) “r” is the interest rate of the deposit or loan.
 The format for usage should be r/100.
-For example, if the rate of interest is 8% p.a., we will use it as 8/100= .08 for calculation.
+For example, if the interest rate is 8% p.a., we will use it as 8/100= .08 for calculation.

-3) “n” is the compounding frequency for calculation of interest.
+3) “n” is the compounding frequency for calculating interest.
 It is the number of times compounding interest will be compounded per year.
 If the compounding frequency is quarterly, n will be 12/3=4 in the formula.

 4) “t” is the overall time for which interest calculation is to be done.
 It is usually in the yearly format.
 If compound interest calculation is required for five years, t will be 5 in the formula.